swup/preload-plugin/README.md

 Type: `Boolean`, Default: `true`

-Whether links should be preloaded when they are hovered.
+Preload links when they are hovered, touched or focused.

 ### preloadVisibleLinks

 Type: `Boolean` | `Object`, Default: `false`

-Preload links as they enter the viewport.
+Preload links when they enter the viewport.
 Pass in a boolean `true` to enable with default options.

 ```js
 new SwupPreloadPlugin({ preloadVisibleLinks: true })